2016 United States presidential election in California: Analysis

 California has voted Democratic in every presidential election since Republican George H. W. Bush won the state in 1988.
 Clinton easily continued the Democratic tradition in California, winning the state with 61.7% of the vote, Clinton's second highest vote percentage of any state, behind Hawaii.
 Donald Trump received 31.6% of the vote, making for a Democratic victory margin of 30.11 points.
-California was one of eleven states where Clinton outperformed outgoing President Barack Obama in 2012 and contributed to Clinton's national popular vote victory.
+California was one of eleven states that shifted leftward from 2012 and contributed to Clinton's national popular vote victory.
 (Note: The other states are Arizona, Georgia, Kansas, Maryland, Massachusetts, Texas, Utah, Virginia, and Washington state.
 She also outperformed Obama's 2012 showings in Nebraska's 2nd congressional district and Washington, D.C.)

 The California state result was historically one of the most successful for the Democratic Party nominee by several measures, as Hillary Clinton carried California by the largest margin of any Democratic candidate since Franklin D. Roosevelt swept the state by 35.25% in his 1936 re-election landslide.
 Trump's 31.62% vote share in the state was the lowest for a major-party candidate in the state since John W. Davis's 8.2% in 1924.
 Trump became only the second nominee of either party to win the presidency without receiving at least a million votes in Los Angeles County, by far the nation's largest, since the county had first given any nominee over a million votes in 1952 (George W. Bush in 2000 having been the first).
 Overall, the state shifted left by nearly 7%, representing the second-strongest such shift in 2016, behind only Utah, which saw a significant third-party performance.

 California was the only large state (one with at least 15 electoral votes) in which Hillary Clinton lost no counties that had been carried by Barack Obama in 2012.
 Indeed, she herself flipped Orange County, the largest county to switch parties in either direction in 2016, into the Democratic column; no Democrat had carried Orange County since 1936, when Franklin Roosevelt carried every county in the state.
 This was because California is one of the most highly-educated states in the country, with Clinton making large gains in the state's most educated counties, including Orange County.

 This made Donald Trump the first Republican to win the White House without carrying Orange County since the county's founding in 1889; he also became the first Republican to win the White House without carrying Ventura County since its founding in 1872, without carrying Riverside County since its founding in 1893, without carrying San Bernardino County since Ulysses Grant in 1868, without carrying Nevada, San Diego, or San Joaquin Counties since William McKinley in 1896, without carrying San Luis Obispo County since William McKinley in 1900, and without carrying Fresno, Merced, or Stanislaus Counties since Richard Nixon in 1968.